-My foundational design training in architecture taught me that less is more - and that designers are well equipped when they understand the nuts and bolts of how designed objects are built.
+My foundational training in architecture taught me that less is more - and that designers are well equipped when they understand the nuts and bolts of how designed objects are built.

 Overlooking the town of Salem, Virginia and the Appalachian Mountains to the northwest, this 2,500-crypt mausoleum is conceived as a landscape intervention complimenting a century old, 110-acre memorial park.